jteickholt/web-scraping-challenge/README.md

 3. Screenshots_Mongo_And_App:  I took a screen shot of the Mongo db I created.
 I also took screen shots of the app/webpage after running.

-4. Also includes chrome driver executable and some log file that created (I am not sure by what)
+4. Also includes chrome driver executable and some log files that were created (I am not sure by what, I guess chromedriver)

 #### Sub-folders